Blaine, Washington: Economy

-Much of Blaine's economy is based on cross-border Canadian trade.
+Much of Blaine's economy is based on cross-border Canadian trade, which includes parcel shipping services and gas stations.
 The eastern side of the city accommodates a number of import/export warehouses, freight and courier services and gas stations serving long-haul cargo trucks.
 The Customs and Border Protection branch of the Department of Homeland Security operates two border inspection stations in Blaine.
 The Blaine Sector Headquarters of the US Border Patrol employs hundreds of federal law enforcement officers and support staff in the community.

 Blaine also has a number of manufacturing companies, including Nature's Path cereal and Totally Chocolate.

 The Port of Bellingham operates a large marina in Blaine, serving a variety of pleasure craft and fishing vessels.

 As Vancouver, British Columbia is just north of Blaine, across the US-Canada border and where several prime-time television series are recorded, several dozen US actors/actresses have rented houses in Blaine and commute to Vancouver rather than rent houses and apartments in Vancouver, which is much more expensive.
 Included series are: Once Upon A Time, Beauty and the Beast, Supernatural and Nikita.
 For similar reasons, a significant number of Americans who work for companies in Vancouver are living in Blaine.

-The United States Consulate in Vancouver has a Blaine address for mail from the U.S..
-Several mail service companies have opened branches in Blaine, targeting Canadian residents looking to avoid cross-border shipping costs.
+The United States Consulate in Vancouver has a Blaine address for mail from the U.S. Several mail service companies have opened branches in Blaine, targeting Canadian residents looking to avoid cross-border shipping costs.
 The local industry grew during the rise of e-commerce in the early 2000s and the city set up a sales tax that earns $1.7 million in annual revenue.